aadi-shukla/ClipCuts/clip_cuts/README.md

 ## Getting Started

-Follow these steps to set up the project and start using or developing ReCycleBot on your local machine.
+Follow these steps to set up the project and start using or developing ClipCuts on your local machine.

 ### Prerequisites